Scholarships For Women

 Girl Scout Scholarships

-Who Should Apply: High school senior girls who have earned the Girl Scout Gold Award.
-Applicants are evaluated through an interview and awarded a $1,000 scholarship based on their leadership and community impact.
+Girl Scouts awards three scholarships ranging from $1,000 to $5,000 to high school senior girls who have earned the Girl Scout Gold Award.
+Applicants must be at least 15 years old.
+Winners are chosen through an interview and ranked first, second, and third based on leadership and community impact.

 P.E.O.
 International Peace Scholarship